 About Trajan Arch of Ancona

-However, despite the fact that many of the decorations of the Trajan Arch of Ancona have now disappeared, it is still an impressive monument, looming over the city.
+Despite many of the arch’s decorative features having disappeared, it is still an impressive monument that looms over the city.

 Discover the best Historic sites in Italy, from Ostia Antica to The Trevi Fountain and more, includes an interactive map of Italian cultural places, landmarks and monuments.